MoDeNa-EUProject/MoDeNa/applications/PUfoam/foamAging/README.md

 ```
 ./initModels
 ```
 Note that foamConductivity takes initial points from `init_foamConductivity.json`.
 This file can be prepared using `prep_init_foamConductivity.py`.
+Try `./prep_init_foamConductivity.py 2` first.
 - The heat insulation properties can be predicted by running
 ```
 ./workflow_foamConductivity